 2.3 ACCESS CONTROL

 The Access Control module allows to manage and facilitates the creation and administration of roles, assignment of modules, and configuration of permissions for roles to access the MauStats platform.
-This module has three submodules – SM unit, Role and Permission and User.
+This module has three submodules – SM unit, Role and Permission, and User.

 Let us learn how to use these sub-modules in detail.

 2.3.1 SM UNIT

-This submodule allows the authorized users to manage the master list of SM units of the platform.
+This submodule allows authorized users to manage the master list of SM units of the platform.